ggonnella/textformats/src/textformats/cli/tf_encode.1.md

 ## Options
 **-s**, **\-\-specfile=**FILENAME
-: specification file to use, YAML or preprocessed (REQUIRED)
+: specification file to use, YAML, JSON or preprocessed (REQUIRED)

 **-t**, **\-\-datatype=**DATATYPE
 : which datatype to use, among those defined by the specification